arduino/docs-content/content/software/plc-ide/tutorials/plc-programming-introduction/content.md

 There are 2 types of variables:
 * Global variables: All of the 5 programs can access it.
-* Local variables: Only the one program has access to it.
+* Local variables: Only one program has access to it.

 #### Global Variable
 Click inside the **Project** tab and click the **Global_vars** section, a table is available to see the full list of global variables on your project.